angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 of countermagic or a Chalice of the Void X = 2.
 It fits very neatly into the shell and can be incorporated into many of the piles that are made.
 Lists will run between zero and one of them, sometimes in the sideboard but mostly in the main deck.
-Although it can tap for {C} it is not considered to be countered towards your land/mana count and should instead be considered as a spell.
+Although it can tap for {C} it is not considered to be counted towards your land count and should instead be considered as a spell.
 It can have some extra utility if you are running a creature package by allowing you to cast those creatures with it.
 Good in heavy {U} metas.

 ### Pact of Negation